Psoralea dreweae

-Otholobium dreweae is an upright shrublet assigned to the Pea family of about 15 cm high, that appears after the vegetation burned down from the underground rootstock and forms mat-like clumps of hardly branching, leafy stems.
+Psoralea dreweae is an upright shrublet assigned to the Pea family of about 15 cm high, that appears after the vegetation burned down from the underground rootstock and forms mat-like clumps of hardly branching, leafy stems.
 The stems are set with stiff, entire, alternate leaves with a single leaflet and heads consisting of 12-18 initially dark pink, later white, pea-like flowers with a white nectar guide on a peduncle as long as the leaves at the end of the stem.
 This species is an endemic of the Kleinrivier Mountains in the Western Cape province of South Africa.
 It mostly flowers in November.

 Description

-Otholobium dreweae is a small, largely herbaceous subshrub, without dot-like glands, that regrows from an underground rootstock after a fire destroyed the vegetation and forms large, often mat-like clumps.
-Its erect, distinctly ridged and scarcely branching, densely leafy stems are up to 15 cm long.
+Psoralea dreweae is a small, largely herbaceous subshrub, without dot-like glands, that regrows from an underground rootstock after a fire destroyed the vegetation and forms large, often mat-like clumps.
+It's erect, distinctly ridged and scarcely branching, densely leafy stems are up to 15 cm long.
 At the base of the stiff, alternately set leaves are two awl-shaped stipules of 6-9 mm long and 2-2.5 mm wide, with 5-6 veins, hairless except for a rough margin.
 In contrast to most Otholobium species, the leaf only consists of one leaflet.
-The ancestrial clover-like leaf can still be deduced from the fact that the petiole of 4-5 mm long is topped by a petiolule of about 1 mm long that can be shed separately.
+The ancestral clover-like leaf can still be deduced from the fact that the petiole of 4-5 mm long is topped by a petiolule of about 1 mm long that can be shed separately.
 It in turn carries the leaflet that can also be shed separately.
 The first leaflets to appear are more or less circular and smaller than those higher up the stem.
 These later leaflets are elliptic in shape, 3-4 cm long and 1-1.6 cm wide, with a wedge-shaped base, a sharp, elongated, rigid tip, a rough margin, and mostly hairy on the veins.

 The flowers are combined in compact and rounded inflorescences of 25–30 mm long, which grow individually at the tip of the shoots on a peduncle of 25–30 mm long, which is about as long as the leaflets, and consist of 4-6 clusters of three flowers, each triplet subtended by a lance-shaped, pointy bract of 10–12 mm long and 7–9 mm wide.
 A persistent bract subtends each individual flower.
 The calyx has thick, netted veins, is covered on the outside by very short erect white hairs and long black hairs and hairless on the inside.
 It is merged at the base into a 4 mm long tube and has five equally long teeth of 8-10 mm.
 The upper four teeth are all lance-shaped and 3-4 mm wide, the one subtending the keel is folded like a boat, 15-16 mm long and 5.5-6 mm wide.